berneout/authors-certificate/README.md

 1. [Read it.][text]
 Seriously.
 It's short.
 And in English.

-2. Copy the blank `AUTHORS` file from this repository to your project.
+2. Copy the blank [`AUTHORS` file][AUTHORS] from this repository to your project.
 The file contains only comment lines to start.

-3. Copy `.gitattributes` to your project.
+3. Copy [`.gitattributes`][gitattributes] to your project.
 This file configures command-line Git to use an alternate merging strategy to avoid conflicts between pull requests.
 Unfortunately, [GitHub's merge button does not support `merge=union` attributes][no-merge-union].
 If you'd like that feature added, [let GitHub know][contact-github].